Home

 Littering

-penalty infringement notices for littering offences dependent on the nature of the litter.
+Council officers can issue fines for littering offences (depending on the nature of the litter).

-Did you know you could be fined for not covering your trailer or ute which has a load of material?
+Did you know you can be fined for not covering a load on your trailer or ute?